-Suffering from the post-Christmas January blues?
-Learn to love January by embracing it as a time to revive, relax and refresh your mind and body for the year ahead
+Struggling with the January blues?
+Learn to love the new year by embracing it as a chance to reenergise, relax and restore mind and body for the year ahead

 Refresh: get outdoors

-There’s nothing more invigorating than a winter walk in the fresh air – it’s so good for your mental health and it can help with seasonal affective disorder.
-It’s the hit of daylight that’s key, as it ups levels of serotonin (your body’s very own feelgood chemical) and vitamin D, which help boost your mood and immune system.
-Plus, one Japanese study found that ‘forest bathing’ (basically walking through woods) decreases levels of stress hormones and increases intracellular anti-cancer proteins.
-So get outdoors when you can, just remember to wrap everyone up warm (no one moans harder than a cold, wet child): stock up on base layers such as women’s thermals, men’s thermals and kids’ thermals, plus cosy coats all round.
+There’s nothing more invigorating than a stroll in the fresh air.
+The hit of daylight ups your levels of serotonin (your body’s very own feelgood chemical) and vitamin D, which help boost your mood and immune system.
+It’s great for your mental health, and can help with seasonal affective disorder.
+Plus, one Japanese study found that ‘forest bathing’ (basically walking in woods) decreases levels of stress hormones and increases intracellular anti-cancer proteins.
+Wrap up warm to fully prep: stock up on base layers like women’s thermals, men’s thermals and kids’ thermals.